millerk22/emc2-labs/EMC2-Labs-Fall/lab11.rst

     t = C m^x l^y g^z

-Then we replace our variables witih their units.
+Then we replace our variables with their units.

 * :math:`[t] = T`
 * :math:`[m] = M`